最終更新日: 2025年3月26日

 Limestone used by LIMEX

-The limestone used for LIMEX is not directly mined by TBM from limestone mines, but procured in the form of calcium carbonate powder from suppliers that supply conventional cement and steel production.
-Procurement sources vary depending on the manufacturing plant and application.
-For example, our Shiroishi Plant (Shiroishi City, Miyagi Prefecture) selects limestone from the Tohoku region.
+The limestone used in LIMEX is not mined directly by TBM from limestone mines, but procured in the form of calcium carbonate powder from suppliers that also supply to conventional cement and steel manufacturing.

-Limestone mining does not have zero impact on the environment and society, but while there are many minerals that require large amounts of energy and substances with a high environmental impact in their extraction and refining processes, limestone does not require such processes.
-We believe that the environmental impact and social risks that are of concern for other minerals are extremely small.
+Although limestone mining does have a certain impact on the environment and society, there are many minerals that require large amounts of energy and substances with a high environmental impact in the extraction and refining process, whereas limestone does not require such processes.
+We believe that the environmental impact and social risks associated with other minerals are extremely small.

-In addition, TBM strives to understand the environmental and social considerations of each supplier and encourages advanced management.
-Our suppliers also cooperate with our environmental and social consideration policy, such as having an environmental management system.
+TBM also strives to understand the environmental and social consideration status of each supplier and encourages advanced management.
+Suppliers cooperate with our environmental and social consideration policies by having environmental management systems, etc.

 How much limestone does LIMEX use?